AT89/anhsolo/_posts/2019-03-10-Tel Aviv, Israel.md

 Grilled Cauliflower and Lamb kabob falafel with Goldstar beer</p>
 </div>

 <p>This was the 2nd time the guy asked if I wanted to take a shot of liquor with him, I presume he might've been the owner or a manager.
 How could I pass it up?
-The people here are super nice</p>
+The people here are super nice.
+I definitely want to do some of that Grilled Cauliflower at home (afaik its salt, grill, cauliflower, maybe add some spices)</p>

 <p>There were some nice architecture here in Tel Aviv.
 I shot these as I was on m way to the bus station for Jerusalem.
 Sadly did not make it as I had to go in for work.</p>